 - 1. All students must complete their program within the Maximum Time Frame (MTF), which is 1.5 times the expected time for program completion. - 2.
 Maximum credit hours reflect the maximum allowable quarterly credits before a student is required to graduate or is disqualified from a program. - 3.
 Undergraduate students must maintain a minimum cumulative grade point average (GPA) of 2.0 to meet graduation requirements.
 Graduate students must maintain a minimum cumulative grade point average (GPA) of 3.0 to meet graduation requirements.
 (See Grading section under Scholastic Rules, Regulations and Academic Policies for information on how to calculate GPA.) - 4.
-Transfer credit does not affect the Maximum Time Frame - 5.
-Transfer credit does affect maximum attempted credits
+Transfer credit does not affect the Maximum Time Frame.